donrosenthal/INSPORT-refactor/README.md

 Don Rosenthal
 February 2025

+## Running with VS Code
+1. Open the folder in VS Code
+2. Click "Reopen in Container" when prompted
+3. VS Code will build and start the development environment

+## Running without VS Code
+1. Be sure to uncomment and update the final COPY and CMD instructions in Dockerfile if they are not already.
+2.Build the container: `docker build -t insport-app .`
+3. Run the container: `docker run -it -v $(pwd):/app insport-app`

 ## Background

 The Chatbot POC was originally meant to test the AI capabilities desired for the original Insurance Portal website.
 That version of the chatbot was conceived as a component of a larger application.